AmhjadKhan/AmhjadKhan/README.md

 - 👋 Hi, I’m @AmjadKhan
 - 👀 I’m interested in pograming...
-- 🌱 I’m currently learning web devevolpment..
+- 🌱 I’m currently junior webdesigner and Frontend web devevoloper..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a job as a fresher.Lets make a software with Html5, css3, BootStap, Talwind,
+- Javascript, Es6, React-js, Next-js and React-Native ...........
+-                  🙌❤❤❤❤❤❤😍😍😍😍💕💕💕💕💕🙌
-- 📫 How to reach me ...
+- 📫 How to reach me: 📞Phone: +971-0508629451- (whatsapp),
+-                      ✉ E-mail:- amjadkhancu200@gmail.com
+-

 <!---
 AmhjadKhan/AmhjadKhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.